Larry Craig: 2007 arrest and consequences

+Other activities

+Craig was inducted into the Idaho Hall of Fame in 2007.

+Craig has served as a member of the board of directors of the National Rifle Association of America.

 After his retirement, Craig opened the consulting firm New West Strategies with his former chief of staff Mike Ware, focusing on energy issues.
-The consulting firm was shut down in 2019.
+The consulting firm shut down in 2019.